simply-logical/simply-logical/paper/paper.md

 World Assumption and Predicate Completion.
 Specifically, it introduces abductive reasoning as well as default reasoning by means of negation as failure and defeasible default rules.
-Then, Chapter 9 deals inductively inferring a logic programme from examples, introducing and implementing concepts such as generality between clauses and anti-unification, which are fundamental to Inductive Logic Programming.
+Then, Chapter 9 deals with inductively inferring a logic programme from examples, introducing and implementing concepts such as generality between clauses and anti-unification, which are fundamental to Inductive Logic Programming.
-(Appendices offer answers to selected exercises, an overview of built-in predicates in Prolog, a library of utility predicates underlying many programmes introduced throughout the book, and listings of two larger programmes for transforming a Predicate Logic formula to clausal logic and performing Predicate Completion.)
+(Appendices offer answers to selected exercises, an overview of built-in predicates in Prolog, a library of utility predicates underpinning many programmes introduced throughout the book, and listings of two larger programmes for transforming a Predicate Logic formula to clausal logic and performing Predicate Completion.)